RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 - BH 0.05: 44 / 11 / 37

 Important note about the size of the peak called 400bp per default [here](https://support.bioconductor.org/p/9150459/).
-For the author, identifying Diff. bound sites in small region is more powerfull for statistic, and likely to identify real different region; as less background (indeed the more you increase >400bp the more you can have background signal...)
+For the author, identifying Diff. bound sites in small region is more powerfull for statistic, and likely to identify real different region; as less background (indeed the more you increase >400bp the more you can have background signal...); regions are surrounded around peak summit; then I can enlarge them manually.